DanProgramsIt/The-Almighty-README/generate/README.md

   ## Questions

   For any questions about this repo, Please contact me at [soliddan211@gmail.com](mailto:soliddan211@gmail.com).
-View more of my work in GitHub at [undefined](https://github.com/undefined)
+View more of my work in GitHub at [Daniel Mendez](https://github.com/Daniel Mendez)